jamhall/s3rver/README.md

 ## Tests

 The tests should be run by one of the active LTS versions.
-The CI Server runs the tests on version `4.x`, `6.x` and `8.x`.
+The CI Server runs the tests on the latest `6.x` and `8.x` releases.

-I recommend using [NVM](https://github.com/creationix/nvm) to manage your node versions.
+Be wary that Windows is not fully supported due to the way its filesystem works, so most tests that involve deleting objects will fail.
+Use Linux Subsystem for Windows to test if it's your primary environment.

 To run the test suite, first install the dependencies, then run `npm test`:

 ```bash